Saint Lucia oriole: Behavior

 Typical of the Icterid family, St. Lucia orioles exhibit wide range of foraging adaptations.
 They feed on both fruits and insects.
-St. Lucia orioles have been observed stripping bark while foraging, in the manner of the Jamaican Oriole.
+St. Lucia orioles are often found in pairs foraging in trees.
+However, small groups (of up to ten individuals) have been observed.
+They have also been observed stripping oak bark to that of a similar manner to their relatives the Jamaican oriole.

 They produce a typical hanging oriole nest, which is basket shaped, and woven from plant fibers.
 The St. Lucia oriole nests under large fronds of banana plants and in coconut palms.
-Females lay 2-3 eggs at a time.
+Females lay 2–3 eggs at a time.
 Males do not feed the female during nesting, but they may aid in provisioning the young.
 Nesting occurs through April to early June.

-Song

-The song of the St. Lucia orioles is a series, composed of two second long varied whistles played in a sequence.
-It is not known whether the species produces different series with unique variations of whistles or merely repeats the same sequence each time.
-The song is comparable to that of the Orchard Oriole, with one distinction being that it is weaker.
+Between late June – August, juveniles (some being fed by adults) have been observed.